 In the Compensation Discussion and Analysis that follows, we describe in detail our executive compensation program, including its objectives, policies and components.
-As discussed in that section, our executive compensation program seeks to align the compensation of our executives with the objectives of our Global Business Plan.
+As discussed in that section, our executive compensation program seeks to align the compensation of our executives with our strategic objectives.
 To this end, the Management Development and Compensation Committee (the "Committee") has adopted executive compensation policies that are designed to achieve the following objectives: